lebaz20/complete-microservice-application/readme.md

 ````
 The application will run in ``http://localhost:8000/``.

-api-gateway is configured such a way that we can call product-service and offer-service api through api-gateway.
+api-gateway is configured such a way that we can call product-service and inventory-service api through api-gateway.
 Like - when we call with a specific url pattern api-gateway will forward the request to the corresponding service based
 on that url pattern.